Kit Carson Memorial The Mokelumne Wilderness begins at the Carson Pass

 After making the Southbound descent down from the Carson Gap, passing the two unmarked junctions leading Southwest to the Tahoe to Yosemite Trail route via Woods Lake, we continue Southbound on the Pacific Crest Trail for a total of a mile and a third until we encounter the Northbound PCT trailhead of the Carson Pass.

 The Northbound Carson Pass Trailhead has its own parking lot and a bathroom equipped with a garbage can.
-This is located just North of the Carson Pass proper.
+This is located just North of the Carson Pass proper, and located on the North side of Highway 88, while the Carson Pass Cabin and its parking and bathroom are located on the South side of the highway.
 The unmarked trail junctions that you passed on your way down from the Carson Gap, and the facilities at the North Carson Pass trailhead are shown on the video clip below.

 The Carson Pass's Position between Lake Tahoe and Yosemite